 When designing a curb-less shower, you will need to consider the type of drain you will use.
 What kind of drain?
 Does it matter?
 Yes, it does.

-There are two types of shower drains; point drain or a linear drain.
+There are two types of shower drains; a point drain and a linear drain.

 Schluter®-KERDI-DRAIN comes in several styles: the Floral design is shown here